01 — What It Is

-What Data AI Finance Tools Actually Need
+What Data Does an AI Personal Finance App Need?

 Transaction history is the foundation.
 Without a record of what you spent and when, the AI has nothing to analyze.
 This is non-negotiable for any product that claims to surface spending patterns.
 The question is how much history is required and whether raw transactions are stored or only derived signals.